 With the family craving pancakes, (well, when do they ever not want pancakes), I went on a long and hard search in the fridge to see exactly what ingredients I had on hand.

 There’s no denying this.
 I have to say it.
 If there are any pancake recipes on here you need to try…it’s these.
-On my pancake honour.

 These pancakes are delicately light and perfect from the ricotta that they don’t need any oil.
 Each bite melts in your mouth with a delicious sweetness and an almost cheesecake flavour.
 Then a sweet hit of blueberries that have melted down during cooking, turn into syrup in your mouth.

-….they wanted something different.
+Even though our fluffy pancakes are our family favourites, they wanted something different.
 Something extra special.

 When the ricotta fell out amongst the refrigerator rubble, I took that as a sign.
 Of course…these were drizzled in some syrup…or drowned as shown below ↓ ↓ ↓ But they would go beautiful with the Blueberry Syrup in this Lemon Blueberry French Toast recipe